 We’ve identified the precise behaviors and warning signs that put people on a path to youth minister burnout.
 This is a really big deal!
 For years, youth minister burnout was just “something that happened” when leaders were overworked and unappreciated.

-…until I discovered that I could predict how much longer a given person would stay in ministry before something drastic happened.
+But when I dug into it, I realized all these stories sound the same.
+Burnout victims follow the same patterns time after time.
+Then I discovered I could predict how much longer a person would stay in ministry before something drastic happened.
+It was almost eerie!

 This surprised me.
 I thought for sure that overwork would be on this list, but it’s not.
 I’ve spoken with literally dozens of overworked youth pastors who were doing just fine.
 It’s the discouraged ones I’m worried about.